clride/Discord-Server-Downloader/README.md

  ## Step 3: running
  Simply run the program using ```python main.py -t [YOUR TOKEN HERE]```

 The server will now be downloaded to your downloads folder.
-Navigate into the newly created directory and access it under index.html.
+Open the index.html file at the root of the new directory.
+Enjoy!